 However, it is arguable, but if you plan to use your telescope exclusively for observing, I would recommend a manual telescope for observation.
 Here, the most important thing is the size of the telescope’s aperture.
 Since GoTo telescopes are more expensive, the money that you will be able to save by not buying one can be used to get a larger telescope with a bigger aperture.

-GoTo Mount Style That Is Best, Alt-Azimuth, or Equatorial?
+GoTo Mount Style, Which Is Best, Alt-Azimuth, or Equatorial?

 GoTo telescopes are very helpful in allowing you to view thousands of different objects in the night sky without exerting time and effort to locate them.
 These telescopes also come with a variety of other advantages that make them really useful, but what style mount is best?